booonana/Banana_Repo_Project/README.md

 Smart contract code for processing repos (repurchase agreements).
 Basic use:

 1. Users deposit some currency token A.
 2. Someone can then sell repo token B for A, with an option to buy back B within some time frame (repoTimeLength) in the code.
 3. If they buy it back, they pay a bit more than they sold it for, which goes as profit for depositors.
+The sell price is set as repoSellPrice, and the buyPrice is set as repoBuybackPrice.
 4. If they don't buy it back, depositors can claim the currency B sold in the repo.

 ## Parameters ##